A Q&A WITH ABBY

 I didn’t get my top housing choices.
 What can I do?

-They’ll always have the option of trying to move to a different hall or learning community when they get here, but sometimes it’s not possible just because of space.
+You’ll always have the option of trying to move to a different hall or learning community when they get here, but sometimes it’s not possible just because of space.
 All hope isn’t lost but it’s good to kind of just take it as it is.

 Allison Hall was not on my list of top choices, but when I got moved here to work I found that you kind of grow to love the building and the community that’s in it.
 So you do have the option to try to move, but you should always give it a shot.
 I also didn’t want community bathrooms and now it’s totally not a problem.
 You just have to have an open mind.

-It can also help you make new friends — for example, if your friends are going to be living in Corbett and you got placed in Westfall you’ll be able to make Westfall friends plus you’ll have your Corbett friends.
+It can also help you make new friends — for example, if your friends are going to be living in Corbett and you got placed in Westfall, you’ll be able to make Westfall friends plus you’ll have your Corbett friends.
 You’re making a bigger community for yourself.